polkascan/py-substrate-metadata-docs/docs/bajun/awesomeavatars.md

 The season start date is newer than its end date.

 ---------
+### SingleMintProbsOverflow
+The sum of the given single mint probabilities overflows.

+---------
 ### TooFewSacrifices
 Less than minimum allowed sacrifices are used for forging.

----------
-### TooLowFees
-Attempt to set fees lower than the existential deposit amount.

 ---------
 ### TooLowFreeMints